Rossman360/journal/journal.md

  shut down for maintenance.
 I managed to make a bank alt right before that happened and then wrote in my journal.

+ . . .

+ I went to Kev's at 3:30 and recorded percussion on More Than You Can Take, Take It Easy and Get Out of My Head.
+I chatted with Dulci as she arrived, and then went home to WoW.

+ 	-XI.XVIII-

+  I woke up early, played WoW, walked down to Middlemont at 11 for TMAY+Dulci rehearsal and then walked to Aldi for plums, citrus, bananas and turkey.
+I played WoW from 4 til bed.

+  	-XI.XIX-

+   I woke up early and played WoW until I hit level 20 right before Ryan, Melissa and Max picked me up.
+Ryan drove us half off the road to Sierra Nevada, almost missing every exit.
+We played three mid sets there with lots of family present and then skiddaddled around 6PM.
+I drank two NA beers and drove us home, at which point I played WoW, from 7 til bed.

+   	-XI.XX-

+    I slept in a little later than usual, drank two cups of coffee and then started questing.
+    At 2:20, I drove up to Ingles for peas, arugula, citrus and yogurt for Erica.
+I came home, got back to WoW, and made it to level 26 before going to bed at 1AM.
+I had almost died at least twice.

+    	-XI.XXI-

+     I woke up around 10AM to a rainy day, went downstairs, made two cup of coffee, came upstairs, sat down to play some WoW and realized they were having server maintenance, so I wrote in my journal while drinking my second cup of coffee.